visual-framework/vf-eleventy--extensions/README.md

 This project supports [`vf-eleventy`](https://github.com/visual-framework/vf-eleventy)-based projects with reusable componentised code, modules and config.

-## What's inside and what it does
+## What's here and what it does

-- `index.js`: the main Eleventy plugin.
+- `index.js`: the main Eleventy plugin

 ### Config

-- `config/vfEleventyCommonConfig.js`: Reusable config for sane defaults and to load the below tags and filters.
+- `config/vfEleventyCommonConfig.js`: Reusable config for sane defaults and to load the below tags and filters

 ### Nunjucks tags